 Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in a matter of days.
 On the other hand, too much humidity can increase the growth of dust mites and microbes, making your allergy symptoms even worse.

-Help better the quality of your home’s air with Teays Valley Service Experts Heating & Air Conditioning.
+Help better the quality of your home’s air with Teays Valley Service Experts.
 Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.